robfinch/Cores/Gambit/README.md

 	There is room in the instruction set for some basic floating point operations (FADD,FSUB,FMUL,FDIV).
 	Load / store instructions allow only for full 52-bit word, or 13-bit byte sizes.
+	The only unsigned operation supported is for address comparisons using the CMPU instruction.

+## Operating Levels
+	The core has six operating levels allowing software to be developed in a layered fashion.
+The highest operating level (level 0) is the machine operating level.

+## Exception Processing
+	The core has a very simple exception handling mechanism.
+It simply vectors to address $FFFFFFFFE0000 for any exception including reset.
+The operating level is set to machine operating level.
+The exception type may be determined by looking at the cause register.